 We proposed that the number of trapped spiders would be a function of the general population of spiders in the canopy, and that the number of trapped spiders would be sensitive to the order of magnitude of the general population rather than the absolute population level.
 Secondly, our model expects that natural habitat on the vineyard edge increases the population of beneficial insects in the canopy.
 Finally, our model also expects that the effect of the general population on the number of trapped spiders is amplified by the presence of semi-natural habitat on the vineyard edge.

-Model Constraints and Ecosystem Assumptions

-The numbers of trapped spiders are always “small” integers >= 0

-The rate of trapped spiders increases with log(population).

-The rate of trapped spiders increases with increased natural habitat (SNH) support SNH drives arthropod abundance and diversity (Pfiffner 2000),

-we assume spider abundance increases with general arthropod abundance

-we assume trapped spider rates are constant with increasing spider abundance

-The rate of trapped spiders is amplified by the interaction effect between population and SNH.

-SNH drives arthropod abundance and diversity (Pfiffner 2000)

-And therefore SNH implies higher prey abundance and diversity

-And therefore SNH implies higher abundance and diversity of alternative prey

-And therefore increased prey implies increased predator populations

-- “We assume the predator is cannibalistic but has a preference, p, for eating prey, as opposed to

-conspecifics” (Kindlmann 2000)

-- And therefore higher prey availability implies reduced cannibalism and higher predator population

-- “alternative food can increase predator abundance and survival” (Frank 2010)

-- And therefore higher alternative prey availability implies reduced cannibalism and higher predator population

-- Spiders are valuable biocontrol agents as they can subsist on alternative prey (Harwood 2005)
+We then constrained the model to those follow specific ecosystem assumptions (Table 13).
 These constraints are equivalent to those used in Kline’s Oceanic Tool Complexity (OTC) research (Kline 2010) where λ, the probability distribution of the rate of tool development in two islands of equivalent human population are found to be determined by the combined effect of log(population) and the intensity of human exchange between those islands.
 OTC theories predict that "larger island populations develop and sustain more complex tool kits" and that "contact rates" between island populations "effectively increase population size" (McElreath section 10.2.1).
 Noting similarity in the model assumptions above and Kline’s study, we viewed the expected count of Ampelos transect “trapped spiders” as directly analogous to OTC island expected counts of “tools”.
 Both are proposed to be a function of the size of the local population and a contact variable that amplifies the effect of population.

 The expectation, or distribution, of the trapped spider count was proposed to follow a poisson distribution of the average trapped spider rate (λ) for the sample unit time period: